Azure/azure-sdk-for-python/azure-mgmt-notificationhubs/README.rst

 Microsoft Azure SDK for Python
 ==============================

-This is the Microsoft Azure Notification Hubs Resource Management Client Library.
+This is the Microsoft Azure Notification Hubs Management Client Library.

 Azure Resource Manager (ARM) is the next generation of management APIs that replace the old Azure Service Management (ASM).

-This package has been tested with Python 2.7, 3.3, 3.4 and 3.5.
+This package has been tested with Python 2.7, 3.3, 3.4, 3.5 and 3.6.

 For the older Azure Service Management (ASM) libraries, see `azure-servicemanagement-legacy <https://pypi.python.org/pypi/azure-servicemanagement-legacy>`__ library.